stephquinn/final-project-stephquinn/README.md

 5/5 update:

-reverse chron tables for inspections and actions put totals of inspections and actions at the top then there could be a second detail page showing ALL the inspections for the county or ALL the actions for the county /county/slug/inspections
+reverse chron tables for inspections and actions - why do I seemingly not have actual reverse chron order? put totals of inspections and actions at the top then there could be a second detail page showing ALL the inspections for the county or ALL the actions for the county /county/slug/inspections